Glossary of Terms

 Appraisal

-"Appraisal" is just another term for valuation, but is used instead of the word "valuation" because estate agents are not permitted to provide true valuations on real estate.
-Only an accredited valuer can provide a genuine property "valuation".
+Appraisal is just another term for valuation, but is used instead of the word valuation because estate agents are not permitted to provide true valuations on real estate.
+Only an accredited valuer can provide a genuine property valuation.

 Auction

-An auction is a form of sale where potential purchasers make competing offers or "bids", with the person offering the highest bid being declared the purchaser.
+An auction is a form of sale where potential purchasers make competing offers or bids with the person offering the highest bid being declared the purchaser.

 Bait Pricing

 This is a trick that involves marketing a property at a price that is lower than a price acceptable to the vendor.
 Estate agents using bait pricing tell vendors that it will attract more buyer interest in the property.
-Any form of marketing that involves "invented" figures is fraudulent.
+Any form of marketing that involves ‘invented’ figures is fraudulent.

 Body Corporate

-A body corporate comes into existence when a plan of subdivision, allowing the creation of a body corporate, is registered at eh Land Titles Office.
+A body corporate comes into existence when a plan of subdivision, allowing the creation of a body corporate, is registered at the Land Titles Office.
 Owners of the lots specified on the plant of subdivision become members of the body corporate.

 Caveat

-A caveat is a means by which a Certificate of Title at the Land Titles Office can be "tagged" to show that someone has an interest in the property.
-A caveat prevents the Registrar Of Titles from registering another interest against the title without first giving notice to the person who lodged the caveat.
+A caveat is a means by which a Certificate of Title at the Land Titles Office can be ‘tagged’ to show that someone has an interest in the property.
+A caveat prevents the Registrar of Titles from registering another interest against the title without first giving notice to the person who lodged the caveat.
 Generally speaking, once a caveat has been lodged against a property, nothing else can be lodged against the property without the consent of the person who lodged the caveat.

 Certificate of Occupancy